Hong Kong Lesbian & Gay Film Festival

-The Hong Kong Lesbian & Gay Film Festival (HKLGFF; 香港同志影展) is an annual international film festival focused on LGBTQIA+ cinema, held each September in Hong Kong.
+The Hong Kong Lesbian & Gay Film Festival (HKLGFF; 香港同志影展) is a dynamic annual international celebration of LGBTQIA+ cinema, held each September in Hong Kong.
 Founded in 1989 by Edward Lam (林奕華), a Hong Kong film director and gay activist, it is considered to be the oldest LGBT film festival in Asia.

 Background

 The Hong Kong Lesbian & Gay Film Festival seeks to present rare contemporary and historical films on a wide range of LGBT topics from Hong Kong and across the world.
 Its activities are directed by the Hong Kong Lesbian and Gay Film Festival Society, a non-profit organisation set up by Wouter Barendrecht and Raymond Yeung (楊曜愷) in 2001, which states that it "seeks to promote equal opportunities and eliminate discrimination against sexual minority groups in Hong Kong through cinematic works of art".

 The Festival is screened annually each September and is known as the Hong Kong Tongzhi Film Festival in Chinese.
 The word tongzhi (同志 (tóngzhì)), which translates into English as 'comrade' or 'same will', was chosen by the festival's founder Edward Lam and is a popular term for members of LGBT communities used in the Chinese-speaking world.